26 December 2018

 11 November 2018

-On this Centenary of Armistice Day I thank all those who answered the calls of their Nations to do their duty.
-I have recently been researching my great grandfather's service in the Great War, so my commemorative post on this day is a personal tribute to him.
+On this Centenary of Armistice Day I remember and thank all those who answered the calls of their Nations to do their duty.
+I have recently been researching my great grandfather's service in WW1, so my commemorative post on this day is tribute to him.

 My great grandfather James in his Leicestershire Regiment uniform